-The partnership has proved fractious, with Mr Cameron at times seen as struggling to keep it on track.
+The partnership proved fractious, with Mr Cameron at times struggling to keep it on track.
 Several constitutional reform projects - including plans for an elected upper house of parliament and changes to voting for the lower house - have fallen by the wayside as a result of deep differences between the two parties.

 In late 2013, improved growth estimates and employment figures suggested the economic gloom may be lifting, but concerns remained about the sustainability of the recovery, as well continuing pressure on household finances.

-All of this came against the background of the continuing crisis in the eurozone, and Mr Cameron has faced pressure from the right of his party to distance Britain further from any deeper European Union integration.
+All of this came against the background of the continuing crisis in the eurozone, and Mr Cameron faced pressure from the right of his party to distance Britain further from any deeper European Union integration.

 Born the son of a wealthy stockbroker in 1966 in London, Mr Cameron was educated at Eton College - Britain's top private school - and Oxford University.
 Aged 43 on coming to power, he was the youngest prime minister since 1812.